Benefits of WAPOR membership

 - You will have the opportunity to attend conferences and seminars, to present papers, and to discuss issues concerning public opinion research with experts in the field, with a special reduction in the registration fees (WAPOR organises an annual conference, in Europe and America in alternate years, and several seminars and regional conferences on all continents every year).

-- You will receive the electronic quarterly WAPOR Newsletter with reports about conferences one wasn’t able to attend, the announcements and calls for papers for upcoming events, and useful information about public opinion research all over the world.
+- You will receive updates about WAPOR news with reports about conferences one wasn’t able to attend, the announcements and calls for papers for upcoming events, and useful information about public opinion research all over the world.

 - You will enjoy an increased opportunity to find partners for cross national research, and you can find support for and access to important international research.